unahouExosite/docs/widget/README.md

 There are a number of widget examples available in the "Script Template" drop down available when editing a widget.

-More information about example codes can be found on the [Custom Widget Example Code](https://github.com/exosite-garage/custom_widget_scripts).
+More example code can be found here: [Custom Widget Example Code](https://github.com/exosite-garage/custom_widget_scripts).